-In the town of Marina di Donoratico, just 15 minutes driving, you find the amusement park Cavallino Matto, a little heaven for kids.
+In the town of Marina di Donoratico, just 15 minutes drive, you find the amusement park Cavallino Matto, a little heaven for kids.

 Restaurants in Cecina

-Here are a few suggestions for nice restaurants where to eat in Cecina Italy.
+Here are a few suggestions for nice restaurants where to eat at in Cecina Italy.

 Marina di Cecina:

 - El Faro.
 They say to be the oldest restaurant in town.
 It is definitely one of the best for fish.
-They prepare dishes with high quality products using the fresh fish they catch all year round with their own boat.
-They have a terrace with sea view.
+They prepare dishes with high-quality products using the fresh fish they catch all year round with their own boat.
+They have a terrace with a sea view.

 - Pizzeria Oltrepizza.
 Super recommended for delicious pizza Neapolitan Style.
 You can also taste the Pinsa Romana, made with a long-leavened dough, and therefore easier to digest.

 - Pizzeria Moka.
-My favourite pizzeria in town to taste the real Neapolitan style Pizza.
+My favorite pizzeria in town to taste real Neapolitan-style Pizza.
 Even the ones with stuffed crust.